Contacts

 • it is additionally recommended to provide documents that are indirectly related to the trip (motivation letter for the school, etc.).

-To secure a long-term visa D to France, which includes a student visa for a duration of 3 months or longer, students must submit the following to the French Embassy:
+To obtain a long-term visa of type D to France, which includes a student visa lasting for 3 months or longer, students must submit the following documents to the French Embassy:

 1. Two fully completed questionnaires in French.

-3. Valid passport (issued less than 10 years ago, containing 2 or more blank pages) along with a photocopy of the page with personal data and photo.
+3. Valid passport (issued less than 10 years ago, containing 2 or more blank pages) along with a copy of the page with personal data and photo.

 5. A certificate of enrollment in a French college or university.